 Interior drains feed a sump pump.
 The most effective way to keep a basement dry is to capture ground water in a perimeter drain system and then pump it to the exterior.

 One technique that has proven effective in keeping basements dry is an interior drain system connected to a sump pump (see drawing).
 This foundation waterproofing strategy actually harnesses the power of hydrostatic pressure instead of fighting it.
 Unlike an exterior drainage system, the WaterGuard® interior French drain system from Basement Systems can’t clog with plant roots or silt because of its location.
 It is typically installed where the basement’s slab floor meets the foundation wall – the most leak-prone area in any basement.
 WaterGuard® drain lines capture groundwater before it gets to the basement floor and convey it to a sump pit.
 When the water in the sump pit reaches a certain level, the sump pump comes on automatically to pump the water outside.

-Another option for interior drainage is our CactusBoard basement footing and wall water drainage system - guaranteed to keep basement floors dry.
+Another option for interior drainage is our CactusBoard basement footing and wall water drainage system - designed to keep basement floors dry.
 CactusBoard comes with a 20-year transferable dry basement floor warranty.
 This foundation waterproofing solution creates a space between the edge of the basement floor and basement walls.
 Water from the perimeter and walls is drained into stone aggregate under the floor and into a sump pump basin where it is then pumped outside.

 It’s always smarter to have two lines of defense instead of one.
 A well-installed damp proof coating on the exterior of the foundation will help prevent soil moisture from seeping through foundation walls.
 An interior drain, like CactusBoard or WaterGuard®, combined with a sump pump system captures and controls water that leaks in from around and under the foundation.